 The dangerous thing about gaslighting, however, is that while comments sound supportive on the surface, they gradually separate the partner from their social context.

-“But it builds a picture over time where the person loses confidence in themselves, loses confidence in their own reading of a situation or circumstance, feels less worthy themselves and can actually end up feeling more bonded to the person doing it because it ultimately is coercive and a means of gaining control.”
+The victim can also end up feeling more bonded to the person doing it, because it ultimately is coercive and a means of gaining control.

 Comments and remarks that may indicate gaslighting include phrases like: